wballard/starphleet/proposal/STATIC_README.md

 ### Overview

 Adding the ability, within starphleet, to publish static assets in such a way as to optimize their delivery using a CDN.
+This proposes an additional configuration to the existing service orders structure that can be used to trigger static asset deployment after the successful build of a service.

 ### Required Configuration